NicolasPiron/Master_thesis/EEG/README.md

 # Preprocessing

-0. Create a directory 'derivative' (name not important but it's what we chose following BIDS - this is where the data and plots will be saved)
+0. Create a directory 'derivatives' (name not important but it's what we chose following BIDS - this is where the data and plots will be saved).
+The raw data is in 'sourcedata'

 1. Add the path at the beginning preproc_pipeline.py